meowveloper-edu/buc-db-assignment-2/.gemini/conversation_log.md

     - The new diagram was saved to `class-diagram.drawio`, overwriting the previous example file.

 ---
-### Session End: 2025-07-27

-**Next Step:**
-- Execute the PostgreSQL script to create the database.
-- Proceed with Task 3: Implement the schema in MongoDB.
----
 ## Session 4: 2025-07-28

 ### Task 2: PostgreSQL Refinement